-2dFLenS is a new southern-hemisphere spectroscopic redshift survey using the 2dF-AAOmega multi-fibre spectroscopic system at the Australian Astronomical Observatory.
-Its purpose is to extend the coverage of spectroscopic-redshift observations that overlap with deep optical imaging surveys performed to measure weak gravitational lensing.
+2dFLenS is a southern-hemisphere spectroscopic redshift survey using the 2dF-AAOmega multi-fibre spectroscopic system at the Australian Astronomical Observatory.
+Its purpose was to extend the coverage of spectroscopic-redshift observations that overlap with deep optical imaging surveys performed to measure weak gravitational lensing.

 We tiled the 2dFLenS observation regions with 2-degree diameter circular pointings of the 2dF+AAOmega spectroscopic system.
 The 2dFLenS project was allocated a total of 53 AAT nights spread across the 14B, 15A and 15B semesters.
 Observations for the project were carried out between 17 September 2014 and 5 January 2016.

 At the end of the survey we had succeeded in observing 275 2dF field centres, including almost all the fields overlapping with KiDS.
 The figure on the left illustrates the final status of the survey coverage, which amounted to a total of 731 square degrees.

 2dFLenS obtained spectra for two main target samples.

 First, we targeted Luminous Red Galaxies (LRGs), which can be used to measure the gravitational lensing signal imprinted in the apparent shapes of background sources, in order to test gravitational physics.
 Bright LRGs in the redshift range z < 1 can be readily selected using colour and magnitude cuts, enabling photometric-redshift calibration by cross-correlation over this range.